brenoepics/MentionExtractor/README.md

 - Mention in anywhere in the message [x]
 - Mention all friends with @friends [x]
 - Mention everyone with @everyone [x]
+- Mention more than one user in the same message [x]
-- BlockMention Command [ ]
+- BlockMention Command [TODO]

 <b>with this mention plugin, you can mention anyone without putting the @ at the beginning of the message, the @ can be anywhere</b>

 ## How can i install it?

  1. Download a pre-compiled version [MentionPlugin.jar](https://github.com/brenoepics/MentionPlugin/raw/master/target/MentionPlugin-2.0.jar)
- 2. Paste the MentionPlugin-2.0.jar file into your emulator's plugins folder and start/restart the emulator.
+ 2. Paste the MentionPlugin.jar file into your emulator's plugins folder and start/restart the emulator.
  3. Now you need to give permission for your users to use @mention, to do it open your database in the permissions table, and change the acc_mention, acc_mention_everyone and acc_mention_friends.
  4. Then, enter your hotel and type: :update_permissions or restart the emulator.
  5. Now just mention a friend or maybe everyone :)